-The Board meets regularly, at least once a quarter, and is responsible for the overall strategy of the Group, its performance, management and major financial matters.
+The board of directors includes a number of non-executive directors who, with the exception of Adam Usdan, other than their shareholding, are considered to be independent as their shareholdings are less than 0.2% of the Company’s issued share capital and are free from any business or other relationship which could materially interfere with the exercise of their independent judgement.
+The Board meets regularly and is responsible for the overall strategy of the Group, its performance, management and major financial matters.
 All directors are subject to re-appointment annually at each annual general meeting of the Company’s shareholders.

 Various safeguards and checks have been instigated as part of the Company’s system of financial control.
 These include:

-- preparation of regular financial reports and management accounts;
+- preparation of regular financial reports and management accounts

-- preparation and review of capital and operational budgets;
+- preparation and review of capital and operational budgets

-- preparation of regular operational reports;
+- preparation of regular operational reports

-- prior approval of capital and other significant expenditure;
+- prior approval of capital and other significant expenditure

-- regular review and assessment of foreign exchange risk and requirements.
+- regular review and assessment of foreign exchange risk and requirements

 Mladen Ninkov is the Chairman, responsible for ensuring strategic direction set by the board is put into place by management.